 *Special instructions for treatment of lice and nits found on eyebrows or eyelashes:

-1. If only a few live lice and nits are present, it may be possible to remove these with fingernails or a nit comb.
+1. If only a few live lice and nits are present, removing these with fingernails or a nit comb may be possible.

-2. If additional treatment is needed for lice or nits on the eyelashes, careful application of ophthalmic-grade petrolatum ointment (only available by prescription) to the eyelid margins 2-4 times a day for 10 days is effective.
+2. If additional treatment is needed for lice or nits on the eyelashes, careful application of ophthalmic-grade petrolatum ointment (only available by prescription) to the eyelid margins 2-4 times a day for ten days is adequate.
 Regular Vaseline* should not be used because it can irritate the eyes if applied.

 Prevention of crabs